Tulapur: Etymology

 Tulapur village was originally known as Nagargaon.
-It was renamed Tulapur when Sambhaji used a boat to weigh an elephant to help Adil Shahi minister, Murarpant donate silver equivalent to the weight of an elephant.
+It was renamed Tulapur when Shahajiraje used a boat to weigh an elephant to help Adil Shahi minister, Murarpant donate silver equivalent to the weight of an elephant.

 History

 Tulapur has great significance in Maratha history.
 Chatrapati Sambhaji was brought to Tulapur to be tortured and executed after he was captured by Mughal forces.
 Chatrapati Sambhaji was originally captured in Sangameshwar, a renowned Hindu holy place in Ratnagiri, about 40 miles west of Shrirangpur in Western India.
 Note: The Sangameshwar temple located at Tulapur should not be confused with the place called Sangameshwar.

 Chatrapati Sambhaji Maharaj had recently visited Shrirangpur to resolve a family dispute before arriving at Sangameshwar.
-Ganoji Shirke led Sheikh Nizam Hyderabadi (later known as Muqarrab Khan, a title bestowed by Aurangzeb) through dense and inaccessible Sayadari jungles via Ambay ghat in order to ambush and arrest Chatrapati Sambhaji.
+Ganoji Shirke led Sheikh Nizam Hyderabadi (later known as Muqarrab Khan, a title bestowed by Aurangzeb) through dense and inaccessible Sahyadri jungles via Ambay ghat in order to ambush and arrest Chatrapati Sambhaji.
 Sambhaji could have easily escaped with the early warning of the arrival of Mogul forces by his spies.
-Sambhaji also had better horses, and could outrun the enemy forces who were exhausted from their approach through the hills and passages of Sayadari.
+Sambhaji also had better horses, and could outrun the enemy forces who were exhausted from their approach through the hills and passages of Sahyadri.
 Some of his forces safely retreated to Raigad on his advice.
 However, it is unknown why he stayed and fought with such a small force.